nurullahturkoglu/react-chat-app/README.md

 ## Basic Overview

-You can create your own online chat application with this project.
+You can create your own online chat application & instant message with other at this project.

-## Used Frameworks
+## Used Frameworks & Technologies

 `React`
 `Node.js`
-`mongoose`
+`MongoDB`
-`express`
+`Docker`
 `socket.io`
 `jsonwebtoken`
 `antd`